 The current program in the above pic is for the letter R. To access the other letters, click the circled icon (on mouse over, the text “program list” will appear) and a list of them will appear.
 Click the letter or punctuation needed and the tab will change to the programming for that letter.
 My son would build words or sentences to print using the word builder tab and would copy and paste the appropriate blocks into it.
 Notice that there is a “space” tab for programming a space into a sentence, so that your words do not all run together into one.
 There is also a PrinterFeed tab to use for when you are finished printing.

-Video of the Banner Print3r bot printing our customized alphabet
+Here is a Video of the LEGO Mindstorms Banner Print3r bot printing our customized alphabet:

 Just for fun, we had the Print3r bot print us a little ad for our website!